MapColonies/developer-portal/docs/MapColonies/vector/Services/feedback-api/README.md

 **You will need an API token as part of the [service authentication](/docs/MapColonies/authentication). &nbsp;**
 :::

-Once a user gets a response from Geocoding, the system that uses Geocoding will send the request ID and the chosen response ID back to us using the API.
+Once a user gets a response from `Geocoding`, the requesting system will send the `request ID` and the chosen `response ID` back to us.

 ## Example